-10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
-If yes: provide details, including any charges for this service.
-Part 11 - Exit fees - who ay an exit fee to the operator when they leave their unit or when the right ld.
+Maintenance and repairs of units (limited to property owned by Bethany Christian Care) is provided and included in the General Services Charge.
+Advice can be provided for resident-owned property. en you leave the village ay an exit fee to the operator when they leave their unit or when the right Id.
 This is also referred to as a 'deferred management fee' (DMF).
-11.1 Do residents pay an exit fee when they permanently leave their unit? ☐ Yes - all residents pay an exit fee calculated using the same formul ☐ Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract ☐ No exit fee ☐ Other If yes: list all exit fee options that may apply to new contracts Formula for calculation of Exit Fee: Exit Fee = A + B A = 1.25% of the Ingoing Contribution of the Accommodation Unit.
-However, if the term of the Licensee's occupation is longer than three calendar months, then A = 0.
-B = 5% per annum of the Ingoing Contribution, calculated on a pro rata daily basis for each day from the date when the Licensee entered into occupation of the Accommodation Unit, until (and including) the date the resident gives vacant possession of the Accommodation Unit by handing in the keys to the Scheme Operator, up to a maximum of 30% of the Ingoing Contribution Time period from date of occupation of unit to the date the resident ceases reside in the unit 1 year 5% of your ingoing contribution 2 years 10% of your ingoing contribution 3 years 15% of your ingoing contribution 4 years 20% of your ingoing contribution 5 years 25% of your ingoing contribution 6 years 30% of your ingoing contribution 10 years 30% of your ingoing contribution supation is not a whole number of years, the exit fee will be worked out on a daily basis departion is not a whole number of years, the exit fee will be worked
+11.1 Do residents pay an exit fee when they permanently leave their unit? ☐ Yes - all residents pay an exit fee calculated using the same formula ☐ Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract ☐ No exit fee ☐ Other If yes: list all exit fee options that may apply to new contracts Formula for calculation of Exit Fee: Exit Fee = A + B A = 1.25% of the Ingoing Contribution of the Accommodation Unit However, if the term of the Licensee's occupation is longer than thre calendar months, then A = 0.
+B = 5% per annum of the Ingoing Contribution, calculated or a pro rata daily basis for each day from the date when the Licensee entered into occupation of the Accommodation Unit, until (and including) the date the resident gives vacant possession of the Accommodation Unit by handing in the keys to the Scheme Operator, up to a maximum of 30% of the Ingoing Contribution Time period from date of occupation of unit to the date the resident ceases reside in the unit 1 year 2 years 3 years 4 years 5 years 6 years 10 years Note: if the period of occout on a daily basis.